TDTran333/Obsidian/HOME/Obsidian thinking v2.md

 I have been using Obsidian daily for the past 5 weeks.
 It is time to create a structure that I can mold my notes into.

-Regarding what I wrote 3 weeks ago in [[Obsidian thinking v1]] and what have been done since:
+Regarding what I wrote 3 weeks ago in [[Obsidian Thinking v1]] and what have been done since:

 - [x] I wanted to create templates
 - [x] I wanted better folder organization